When and How to Republish Patch My PC Third-Party Applications & Updates

 Once you determine what product(s) meet the criteria described above for requiring a republish operation you can right-click the product, vendor, or all products level and choose the ‘Republish update(s) for these product(s) during next sync schedule‘

-You will be prompted whether you want to supersede the currently published updates for this product when the new updates are republished.
+If you select Yes, you will be prompted to verify if you want to supersede the currently published updates for this product when the new updates are republished.
 The popup also includes some details on how you can optionally expire those previously published updates.

 Note: If you select “No” in the above prompt you will continue to receive warnings from the Publisher stating that the update could not be revised.
 To stop these warnings in this scenario you will want to decline the update which is failing to revise using the modify published updates wizard.